 Overlapping objects is a helpful tool for creating an illusion of 3D.
 Depending on how it is applied can give a sense of deep or shallow space within a composition.

 For example, the Statue of Liberty overlaps the river and the horizon, which helps create a greater sense of depth than the other painting.
 In the painting with the statue, we get the sensation of deep space, and in the other painting, the space is shallow.

 Changing Size and Placement

 Changing the size and placement of the objects in these two paintings helps give more depth to the painting.
-Changing the size of the Indians makes them appear far away in the painting on the left.
-On the right, the ballerinas are on a higher plane than the ones in the front pushes them farther away into the background.
+For example, changing the size of the Indians makes them appear far away in the painting with the cowboy.
+Likewise, placing the ballerinas are on a higher plane than those in the front pushes them farther away into the background.

 Hue and Value